John Entwistle: Personal life

-In 1967, Entwistle married his childhood sweetheart, Alison Wise.
-He bought a large semi-detached home in Stanmore, London, filling it with all sorts of extraordinary artefacts, ranging from suits of armour to a tarantula.
+Entwistle was married twice.
+In 1967, he married his childhood sweetheart, Alison Wise.
+He and Alison had a son, Christopher.
+Entwistle bought a large semi-detached home in Stanmore, northwest London, filling it with all sorts of extraordinary artefacts, ranging from suits of armour to a tarantula.
 His eccentricity and taste for the bizarre was to remain with him throughout his life, and when he finally moved out of the city in 1978, to Stow-on-the-Wold in Gloucestershire, his 17-bedroom Victorian manor, Quarwood, resembled a museum.
 It also housed one of the largest guitar collections belonging to any rock musician.